jacksonrayhamilton/esm2cjs/README.md

 ## Extending

-esm2cjs uses Babel 6 under the hood.
-This means that if you want to use syntax extensions (e.g. TC39 proposals, JSX, etc) in your code, you can do that by adding a [`.babelrc`][] file to your project.
+esm2cjs uses Babel 6 under the hood, so if you want to use syntax extensions (e.g. TC39 proposals, JSX, etc) in your code, you can do that by adding a [`.babelrc`][] file to your project.

 [`.babelrc`]: https://babeljs.io/docs/usage/babelrc/